 - Side-lying: while lying down, place your baby alongside you with them facing you.

-- Football: tuck your baby under your arm with their head resting in your hand.
+- Football: tuck your baby under your arm with its head resting in your hand.

 - Cross-cradle: hold your baby with the opposite arm of the breast you are using.

 No matter what position you use, do not fall asleep while nursing, as this can be dangerous for your baby and increases the risk of Sudden Infant Death Syndrome (SIDS).

 Keeping track of dirty diapers can also be a helpful way of making sure your baby is getting enough milk.
 During the first week after birth, you should be seeing around four to six wet diapers a day with both urine and stool.

 A common cause of pain during breastfeeding is an improper latch, which can injure the nipple.
 A lactation specialist can help you make sure your baby is latching properly and can help you avoid pain while nursing.

 - Keep your nipples moisturized

 Using a purified lanolin nipple cream or nursing ointment can help keep your nipples moisturized and help avoid them becoming cracked and sore.
 You can also try expressing a couple of drops of breast milk after nursing and gently rubbing it onto your nipples with a clean hand.